Code Style. Groovy

 Keep indents on empty lines

-In this text box, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted at the next line before a label statement.
+In this field, specify the number of spaces to be inserted at the next line before a label statement.

 Absolute label indent